Pravargav/lifeStyle/popcornShortterm-Longterm.md

-## ->Analysis of the Case: Effects of Porn Addiction on Brain and Body
+## Analysis of the Case: Effects of Porn Addiction on Brain and Body
-## ->Your experience highlights both short-term and long-term negative effects of excessive porn consumption.
+## Your experience highlights both short-term and long-term negative effects of excessive porn consumption.

 # -> Short-Term Effects (1–7 days after consumption)